AI Agents

 Installing Agents

-Each built-in agent is an independent CLI tool that you install yourself.
-Daintree doesn't bundle the agent binaries, it just launches and tracks them.
-Once an agent is installed and authenticated, Daintree picks it up automatically and pins it to the toolbar.
+Each built-in agent is a separate CLI tool you install yourself.
+Daintree doesn't bundle the agent binaries; it launches and tracks them.
+Install and authenticate an agent and Daintree picks it up automatically, then pins it to the toolbar.

-For the install and authentication status of every agent on your system, open Settings > CLI Agents.
-The same panel also links directly to each agent's install docs.
+To see the install and authentication status of every agent on your system, open Settings > CLI Agents.
+The same panel links straight to each agent's install docs.

 Launching an Agent